-Ho Chi Minh City: Craft beer booms in Vietnam's capital
+Ho Chi Minh City: The heart of Asia's craft brew scene

 Truong's lightly hopped beers, such as the East West Pale Ale, he says, provide a stepping stone to stronger flavors for new craft converts.

-From there, it gets more challenging, with a bolder Far East IPA, Coffee Vanilla Porter, Le Wit, a wit-style beer made with Asian pear, and a dainty Saigon Rose that's infused with raspberries.
+From there, it gets more challenging, with a bolder Far East IPA, Coffee Vanilla Porter, or 12% ABV Independence Stout.

+That's alongside Asia-inspired varieties, such as Le Wit, a wit-style beer made with Asian pear, and a dainty Saigon Rose that's infused with raspberries.

 "A lot of people don't know that there are so many different types of flavors in beer," says Truong.

-"We'll see customers coming back five or six times a week, saying they can't drink the traditional (Bia Hoi beer) anymore.
+"We'll see customers coming back five or six times a week, saying they can't drink the traditional lagers or (Bia Hoi beer) anymore.
 Once they tried craft, they never went back."

 Building a bridge